pydata/numexpr/ANNOUNCE.rst

 =========================
-Announcing NumExpr 2.13.0
+Announcing NumExpr 2.13.
 =========================

 Hi everyone,

-NumExpr 2.13.0 introduced a bunch of new features including new bitwise operators (&, |, ^, ~), floor division (//).
-It also adds many new functions (like hypot, log2, maximum, minimum, nextafter...).
+NumExpr 2.13.1 introduces a couple of patches for maximum/minimum and multiplication/addition for booleans to match NumPy behaviour.
 Thanks to Luke Shaw for these contributions.

 Project documentation is available at: